-- Interestingly, the National Bureau of Statistics (NBS) recently released new unemployment figures, using a more globally acceptable definition - This now puts Nigeria's unemployment rate at 5.3% and 5.0% for 2022'Q4 and 2023'Q3, respectively. - Although not comparable, these figures are far lower than even the 2050 targets - The new statistics on Nigeria's unemployment rate have generated a lot of debates on whether it adequately reflects the experience of most Nigerians. - While such debates are necessary for improved statistical systems in the country, the NBS has equally tried to put forward some arguments in support of its adoption of the new methodology.
+Interestingly, however, the National Bureau of Statistics (NBS) recently released the new unemployment figures, using a more globally acceptable definition, which now put Nigeria's unemployment rate at 5.3% and 4.1% for 2022'Q4 and 2023'Q1, respectively.
+Although not comparable, these figures are far lower than even the 2050 targets.

+The new statistics on Nigeria's unemployment rate have generated a lot of debates on whether it adequately reflects the experience of most Nigerians.
+While such debates are necessary for improved statistical systems in the country, the NBS has equally tried to put forward some arguments in support of its adoption of the new methodology.